 In the next step you can include a picture for your product spec.
 You have two options, providing an URL pointing to the picture or directly uploading it.
-In addition, it is possible to include multiple file attachments to the product spec, such as images, PDF documentation, etc. Once provided click Next
+Once provided click Next

-In the last step, you can specify relationships of the product you are creating with other of your product specs.
+Then, you can specify relationships of the product you are creating with other of your product specs.